The Cynefin Framework: Defining Its 5 Domains

 Limitations of the Cynefin Framework

-Case Studies of the Cynefin Framework Impact
+Real-World Examples and Case Studies Using the Cynefin Framework

 The Cynefin framework is used in a wide range of contexts, within and outside of the business world.
 Here are two case studies that demonstrate the impact of the Cynefin framework

-South African Manufacturing Company:
+Organizational Change in South African Manufacturing Company:

 FAQs on Cynefin Framework for Decision-Making